liao961120/concordancer/README.md

 concord_list = C.cql_search(cql, left=2, right=2)
 ```

-The result of the concordance search is a generator, which can be converted to a list of dictionaries (and then to JSON or other data structures for further uses):
+The results of a query is returned as a generator, which can be converted to a list of dictionaries (and then to JSON or other data structures for further uses):

 ```python
 >>> concord_list = list(concord_list)